Posts

 What Is Surrendering?

 Oh, That Time I Sat On My Bed & Cried?
-Yeah, that was an epic mid-morning not too long ago.
-Before this very important, very defining moment, I thought I understood what it meant to surrender.
-Honestly, I thought I already had surrendered, months ago.
+Yeah, that was an epic emotional meltdown mid-morning not too long ago.
+And before this very important, very defining moment, I thought I understood what it meant to surrender.
+Honestly, I thought I already had surrendered several months ago.
 And sure, parts of me had.
 I'd dropped a few pesky, damaging behaviors.
 I felt lighter and fresh.
 Little did I know that I'd yet to truly break free, to truly surrender.
 It began very simply, just an ordinary day.
 I was pilfering around my apartment, tidying a bit before heading to work, when a profound sense of sadness overwhelmed me.
 To be candid, this was after my book was published, in mid-September.
 I felt dizzy with remorse and guilt, yet had no idea why .
 My body turned clammy, my heart rate increased, and my ears began to ring.
 What in the actual hell was happening?
 I took a few deep breaths and decided the wisest move would be to slow down and unravel this emotional landslide.
-There was most certainly an explanation,
+There was

 The Elusive Act Of Self-Love